lpil/exfmt/README.md

 - [ ] Semantic correctness.
 Exfmt can rewrite any Elixir code without changing the semantic meaning of the code.
 Running Exfmt will not cause breakages.
-- [x] Presevation of comments.
+- [x] Preservation of comments.
 Exfmt will not strip comments from Elixir code.
   - [x] Comment parsing.
   - [x] Merging of Elixir AST and comments.